tmaly1980/fastlane-plugin-firebase_management/README.md

 Plugin uses new official Firebase Management API introduced on Firebase Summit 10/2018.
 It's based on [tkohout/fastlane-firebase-plugin](https://github.com/tkohout/fastlane-firebase-plugin), which uses web scraping instead of official API to manage Firebase apps.

+**This very first version was developed using alpha version of the API in a very short time, so it's not well tested and may contain bugs or mistakes.
+Issues and PRs are very welcome! 🤗**

 ### Actions

 List all projects and apps